microsoft/botframework-cli/packages/cli/README.md

   -v, --verbose

 DESCRIPTION
-  Can be installed from npm or a git url.
   Installation of a user-installed plugin will override a core plugin. e.g. If you have a core plugin that has a 'hello' command, installing a user-installed plugin with a 'hello' command will override the core plugin implementation.
   This is useful if a user needs to update core plugin functionality in the CLI without the need to patch and update the whole CLI.

 ALIASES
   $ bf plugins:add